 Common Reasons for Credit Scores to Drop

-Recommended: What Credit Score is Needed to Buy a Car
+Recommended: What Credit Score Is Needed to Buy a Car

 Late or Missed Payment

 Your payment history — whether you have a track record of paying off your debts on time — is a big part of how your credit score is calculated.
-In fact, it makes up 35% of your FICO score, which is calculated by the Fair Isaacs Corporation.
+In fact, it makes up 35% of your FICO score, which is calculated by the Fair Isaac Corporation.
 Your score will likely fall if you make late payments or if you miss payments entirely.

-Derogatory Remark on Your Credit Report
+Derogatory Mark on Your Credit Report

 Change in Credit Utilization Rate